cenotes/cenotes/docs/design.rst

 **Decryption**

 - The server receives a payload and a key
-- Decoding the payload, the server tries to decrypt it with the **server key** (if it fails, it assumes this is a no-store payload)
+- Decoding the payload, the server tries to decrypt it with the **server key** (if it fails, it assumes this is a no-store payload, see later-on for that scenario)
 - Using the decoded and decrypted payload it finds the id that corresponds to the encrypted payload row
 - The server tries to decrypt the **user provided key** with the **server key**
    - If that succeeds, it means this is a **duress key**.
 The server deletes the correspondin payload row and reports back that